WBTR-FM

 WBTR-FM (92.1 FM, "B-92.1 Country") is a radio station licensed in the city of Carrollton, Georgia, located west-southwest of Atlanta.
 The station plays a country music format.
-WBTR-FM is "Your Radio Home Of The Dawgs, Braves & Nascar!" and "Today's Best Country And All Your Favorites".
+WBTR-FM is "Your Radio Home Of The Dawgs & Braves Baseball!" and "Today's Best Country And All Your Favorites".
 The licensee is WYAI, Inc.

-Current notable on-air personalities include "The World Renowned and Famous", Mitch Gray in the mornings, Michael Vincent (middays), and Brian Mooty (afternoons).
-The station is an affiliate of the Atlanta Braves radio network, Motor Racing Network, Performance Racing Network and Georgia Football Radio Network.
+Current notable on-air personalities include "Tex Carter in the Mornings", Michael Vincent (middays), and Steve Jones (afternoons).
+The station is an affiliate of the Atlanta Braves radio network, and Georgia Football Radio Network.

 History

 B-92 Country was established in Carrollton, Georgia, in 1964 with a signal strength of 3,000 watts.
 WBTR-FM is the only FM commercial station licensed to Carrollton, serving west Georgia and east Alabama, including Carroll, Haralson, Heard, Coweta, Douglas, Randolph, and Cleburne counties.

 The station was once owned by the Tarkenton family.